Table of contents

 Let’s suppose that the issue would be an issue from our own Gitpay project: https://github.com/worknenjoy/gitpay/issues/12

-And we can run the project with:
+Run the project with:

 Frontend: npm run dev